containerbuildsystem/osbs-docs/docs/build_parameters.rst

 user parameters are unique to each build request.

-Environment parameters are used for configuring usage of external services such as Koji, Pulp, ODCS, SMTP, etc. They are also used for controlling some aspects of the container images built, for example, distribution scope, vendor, authoritative-registry, etc. These may change over time as the environment changes.
+Environment parameters are used for configuring usage of external services such as Koji, ODCS, SMTP, etc. They are also used for controlling some aspects of the container images built, for example, distribution scope, vendor, authoritative-registry, etc. These may change over time as the environment changes.